alberto-lazari/masters-thesis/chapters/discussion.typ

   Its published results, instead, are limited to Android 4.2 (Jelly Bean), which means that it does not even account for critical updates like runtime permissions introduced in Android 6.

-Both tools lack coverage of key modern Android components, such as _APEX modules_---introduced in Android 10---and the _androidx libraries_, thus, neither tool is sufficient for providing a comprehensive permission mapping for modern Android APIs.
+Ultimately, both tools lack coverage of key modern Android components, such as _APEX modules_---introduced in Android 10---and the _androidx libraries_.
+Thus, neither is sufficient for providing a comprehensive permission mapping for modern Android APIs.